The Science of Cortisol: Reducing Stress Naturally

 Cortisol production is "expensive" for the body.
 It depletes magnesium, B vitamins, and Vitamin C rapidly.
 When these nutrients are low, the body cannot effectively shut off the stress response, leading to a biological stalemate where the body is stuck in "on" mode.

-Data-Backed Protocols for Hormonal Equilibrium
+Hormonal Equilibrium

 Effective reduction requires a multi-angled approach targeting the HPA axis.
 It is not about eliminating stress—which is impossible—но about increasing your "Stress Load Capacity."
 By implementing specific physiological "brakes," you can manually override the sympathetic nervous system.